-The Corporation is authorized to issue an unlimited number of common shares, first preferred shares and second preferred shares, all without nominal or par value.
-As at the date of this AIF, 23,804,614 common shares are issued and outstanding as fully paid and non-assessable.
+The Corporation is authorized to issue an unlimited number of common shares and first or second preferred shares, all with or without nominal value.
+As at the date of this AIF, 29,679,614 common shares are issued and outstanding as fully paid and non-assessable.
 No first or second preferred shares are issued and outstanding as at the date of this AIF.